pchapin/augusta/README.md

 The prerequisites necessary for setting up an Augusta/AGC development system are listed below.
 The version numbers given are for the specific versions we are using.
 In most cases, other closely related versions would probably also work, but have not been tested.
+More details about setting up these prerequisites are given in the following sections.

 _TODO:_ Discuss how to install SBT via Coursier.